ariane-emory/aelisp/doc/gc-planning.md

 - capture.h: should be fine.
 - free_list.h/c: might become obsolete, but if not should be fine in current form.
 - jump_return.h: should be fine.
-- log.h: should be fine.
+- log.h/c: should be fine.
 - time_funcs.c/h: should be fine.
 - write: should be fine.
 - grammar files: doing GC during parsing is probably not practical and foregoing it might be tolerable as long as GC happens afterwards.